ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is useful to characterize the relationship of claims in Evidence to those in Attestation Results.

-Many claims in Evidence simply will pass through the Verifier to the Relying Party without modification.
+Many claims in Attestation Evidence simply will pass through the Verifier to the Relying Party without modification.
 They will be verified as authentic from the device by the Verifier just through normal verification of the Attester's signature.
 The UEID, {{UEID}}, and Location, {{location}}, are examples of claims that may be passed through.

-Some claims in Evidence will be verified by the Verifier by comparison to Reference Values.
+Some claims in Attestation Evidence will be verified by the Verifier by comparison to Reference Values.
 These claims will not likely be conveyed to the Relying Party.
 Instead, some claim indicating they were checked may be added to the Attestation Results or it may be tacitly known that the Verifier always does this check.
 For example, the Verifier receives the Software Evidence claim, {{swevidence}}, compares it to Reference Values and conveys the results to the Relying Party in a Software Measurement Results Claim, {{swresults}}.